tbrsvn/chatbuddy/README.md

 Math and Science part: 1 point for explaining the problem with the chain of thought and getting it right, 0 points for just giving the answer, 0.5 points for getting the answer wrong but explaining chain of thought, -1 points for wrong and not explaining chain of thought.
 Literature part: 1 point for good analysis or explanation, 0.5 points for attempting to analyze but missing key points or not fully explaining thoughts, 0 points for giving a simple summary or not engaging with the deeper aspects of the text, -1 points for completely incorrect interpretations or unrelated responses.

+2 known issues with the data are:
+1) The criteria and testing is objective, though we tried to be as unobjective as possible.
+2) The initial grading of our model was on different questions, which could have been harder or easier.
+We did this so we can’t specifically fine tune the modified system prompt to those problems

 [DATA TABLE]